nafSadh/flags.fyi/DEVNOTES.md

 _2020.06.12_

 - **Supplementary flags.json files**
-  - Flags.fyi aims to collect a high amount of data on flags.
+  - Flags.fyi aims to collect a lage amount of data on flags.
 This may lead to a very large `flags.json` file.
 The solution is to split this JSON file into many.
   - In the spirit of revolving around single `flags.json`, we will split data by